YottaDB/YDB/README.md

   but can be controlled using the ```--installdir``` option.
 Run ```./ydbinstall --help``` for a list of options.

-  Note that if the ```ydb_icu_version``` env var is set to a value other than what `pkg-config --modversion icu-io` would return (observed on a SLED 15 or openLeap SUSE system), then the env var value needs to be preserved across the sudo call hence the use of ```preserve-env``` below.
+  Note that if the ```ydb_icu_version``` env var is set to a value other than what `pkg-config --modversion icu-io` would return (observed on a SLED 15 or openSUSE Leap system), then the env var value needs to be preserved across the sudo call hence the use of ```preserve-env``` below.
 It is not needed on other systems but does not hurt either.

   ```sh